 From Winston Churchill to Michelle Obama, Frank Sinatra to HM The Queen: that is quite some roll-call of famous CREED-lovers…

-In 1760, James Henry Creed opened his business on Conduit Street – and soon began to offer fine fragrances to London’s elegant elite.
+As the Creed tells the story, in 1760 James Henry Creed opened his business on Conduit Street – and soon began to offer fine fragrances to London’s elegant elite.
 In 1781, he created Royal English Leather in honour of King George III – and it remains in CREED‘s collection today, a wearable, splashable part of scent history.
 (Read the family’s fascinating lineage here.)

 Queen Victoria appointed CREED as the official supplier to her royal household: among the fragrances she received was the very first draft of Fleurs de Bulgarie, as much loved today as it was then.
 The fashionable courts of Europe soon followed: Napoleon III and Empress Eugénie of France, Franz-Joseph and Elizabeth of Austro-Hungary, Queen Christina of Spain… And it was at the invitation of the Emperor and Empress of France that CREED upped sticks from London to Paris (see left), where they’ve remained ever since – synonymous with quality and exclusivity, for fragrance-lovers.
-(Jasmine Imperatrice Eugénie was first dabbed onto the pulse-points of the Empress…)
+(Jasmine Imperatrice Eugénie was apparently first dabbed onto the pulse-points of the Empress…)

 A ‘best-kept secret of the perfume world’, CREED‘s sometimes described as – but it’s no secret among the seriously rich, chic and famous.
-From heads of state to movie stars, CREED‘s client list has always read like a Who’s Who.
+From heads of state to movie stars, CREED‘s client list, they say, has always read like a Who’s Who.
 In addition to the fragrances in the CREED portfolio – and there have been over 200, since the days of James Creed – they develop around half a dozen bespoke scents a year for the world’s elite.
 Spring Flower was created for Audrey Hepburn.
 Fleurissimo was presented to Grace Kelly, upon the occasion of her wedding to Prince Rainier of Monaco.
 Green Irish Tweed, a CREED bestseller, was originally created for Cary Grant.

 Olivier Creed – described as ‘the world’s most elegant perfumer’, by The Independent newspaper – is today the sixth generation of the family to run CREED, and took over in 1985.
 Originally, he attended the prestigious École des Beaux-Arts in Paris, to develop his talent for painting.
 And as it happens, Olivier Creed regards perfumery – as we do – as a form of art.
 ‘As with the visual arts, when the moment of inspiration comes, you have to seize it, there and then.’
 He is known to wake in the night with an idea for a work in progress.
 ‘I have a small laboratory close to my bedroom,’ the ‘Créateur Parfumeur‘ told The Independent.
 ‘That way, if I have an idea, I can get down there and try it out straight away.’